 Equally, reputable fit out firms will be only too pleased if you ask to speak to previous clients for an unbiased perspective of their capabilities.
 Decent companies have nothing to hide…

-Whichever fit-out partner you choose, make sure they can offer you a comprehensive turnkey service, covering all aspects of your office refurb.
+Whichever fit out partner you choose, make sure they can offer you a comprehensive turnkey service, covering all aspects of your office refurbishment.

 Check: are they at the forefront of the latest technical innovations?
 What’s their knowledge of the latest developments in office design?

 A firm’s expertise can help you make all the right decisions – plus help you spend wisely.
 Not to mention provide expert advice on how to improve staff wellbeing and productivity.